raphaunn/lisboa-percepcoes-final/README.md

 **(ENGLISH VERSION ABOVE • VERSÃO EM PORTUGUÊS ABAIXO)**
 #

-**Theoretical anchors, key references and extended bibliography are provided at the end of this document • As âncoras teóricas, referências-chave e bibliografia estendida encontram-se no final deste documento**
+**Theoretical anchors, key references and extended bibliography are provided at the end of this document** **As âncoras teóricas, referências-chave e bibliografia estendida encontram-se no final deste documento**
 #

 # The Lisbons Within Lisbon - WebGIS (EN):

 **Stack**: